DeepBrain-AI/docs/versioned_docs/version-1.4.x/aihuman/android-sdk/sample-project/with-3d-character.md

 :::

 3D Character is implemented in AI Human.
-Basically, it provides the same UI with AIPlayerDemo's and you can test it.
-This activity should use different than default process.
+Basically, it provides the same UI with AIPlayerDemo and you can test it.
+This activity should use a process different from the default.
 (Check out the AndroidManifest.xml's activity process settings.)

 You can change to other 3d models and it can speak with gestures.